 Polarizing a portrait not only makes the sky, foliage, and buildings more rich and vibrant, it also removes much of the shininess on a person’s face.
 Oil on skin reflects light, making a shiny appearance.
 In the portrait below, my subject had just had makeup done (by Denise Christensen) so her shine was already minimal.
 But compare the left and right images and you’ll see that the polarizer removed all the remaining shine, leaving only the smooth skin tones Denise made with makeup.
 Click the image to view larger.

-I use the B+W F-Pro circular polarizer*, which I bought in the 77mm diameter size, and I use it with step-up rings to fit my smaller diameter lenses (that way I only buy one expensive filter — step-up rings are cheap).
+I use the B+W F-Pro circular polarizer — which I bought in the 77mm diameter size — and I use it with step-up rings to fit my smaller diameter lenses (that way I only buy one expensive filter — step-up rings are cheap).
 It’s made of brass which means it never gets stuck on my lenses.
-I bought mine from Pictureline–I called and talked with a real photographer who helped me select exactly the right tool for my budget–love their service.

 I strongly recommend you remove the polarizer when you’re not actively using it.
-It’s darker–one to two stops darker, which usually means a slower shutter speed.
-I’ve often had students leave the polarizer on all the time, but making a portrait indoors where it’s not needed means the shutter speed could go from 1/125th of a second without it to 1/30th of a second with it, and it’s hard to make a sharp picture at such slow speeds.
+It’s darker — 1–2 stops darker, which usually means a slower shutter speed.
+I’ve often had students leave the polarizer on all the time, but making a portrait indoors where it’s not needed means the shutter speed could go from 1/125s without it to 1/30s with it, and it’s hard to make a sharp picture at such slow speeds.